Catel/Catel.Fody/README.md

         get { return string.Format("{0} {1}", FirstName, LastName).Trim(); }
     }

-will be weaved the OnPropertyChanegd method into
+the OnPropertyChanged method will be also weaved into

 	protected override void OnPropertyChanged(AdvancedPropertyChangedEventArgs e)
 	{